awsdocs/amazon-ec2-user-guide-windows/doc_source/screenshot-service.md

 **To get a screenshot of a running instance using the command line**

 You can use one of the following commands\.
-The returned output is base64\-encoded\.
 For more information about these command line interfaces, see [Access Amazon EC2](concepts.md#access-ec2)\.
 + [get\-console\-screenshot](https://docs.aws.amazon.com/cli/latest/reference/ec2/get-console-screenshot.html) \(AWS CLI\)
 + [GetConsoleScreenshot](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/ApiReference-query-GetConsoleScreenshot.html) \(Amazon EC2 Query API\)

-For API calls, the returned content is base64\-encoded\.
+For API calls, the returned output is base64\-encoded\.
 For command line tools, the decoding is performed for you\.

 ## Common screenshots<a name="ics-common"></a>